 2. Marriage and Man

-Man can be understood only in terms of God and His sovereign page 342 purpose in man’s creation.
+Man can be understood only in terms of God and His sovereign page 342 purpose in mans creation.
 According to Genesis 1:26-28, man was created to exercise dominion over the earth and to subdue it, and the command to "be fruitful, and multiply" was an aspect of the call to exercise dominion over the earth.
-Man therefore is to be understood in terms of God’s kingdom and man’s calling therein to manifest God’s law-order in a developed and subdued earth.
+Man therefore is to be understood in terms of Gods kingdom and mans calling therein to manifest Gods law-order in a developed and subdued earth.

 Man is thus primarily and essentially a religious creature who is truly understood only by reference to his Creator and his ordained destiny under God.
-Man’s destiny, to bring all things under the dominion of God’s law-word, confronted man from the beginning of his creation.
+Mans destiny, to bring all things under the dominion of Gods law-word, confronted man from the beginning of his creation.
 To subdue the earth and exercise dominion over it, as the task was assigned to Adam in Eden, had two aspects.
 First, the practical aspect: man was required to take care of the Garden of Eden (Gen. 2:15).
 Urban man tends to forget that fruit trees, vegetables, and plants require work and care, even in the perfect world of Eden.
 Adam was given the responsibility of dressing or tilling the garden and keeping or taking charge of it.
 Second, the cognitive aspect: man was required to name the creatures.
 Names in the Old Testament are descriptions and classifications, so that to name anything meant to understand and classify it.
 By work and knowledge man was called to subdue the earth, develop its potentialities, increase and multiply in order to extend his dominion geographically as well as in knowledge.

-This then was man’s holy calling under God, work and knowledge toward the purpose of subduing the earth and exercising dominion over it.
-Thus, any vocation whereby man extends his dominion, under God, to God’s purpose, and without abuse of or contempt for the earth God has ordained to be man’s domain under Him is a holy calling.
+This then was mans holy calling under God, work and knowledge toward the purpose of subduing the earth and exercising dominion over it.
+Thus, any vocation whereby man extends his dominion, under God, to Gods purpose, and without abuse of or contempt for the earth God has ordained to be mans domain under Him is a holy calling.
 The common opinion in every branch of Christendom that a Christian calling means entrance into the ranks of the clergy could not be more wrong.
-Such an attitude leads to the supplanting of the Kingdom of God by the church, to ecclesiasticism as God’s purpose in creation.
+Such an attitude leads to the supplanting of the Kingdom of God by the church, to ecclesiasticism as Gods purpose in creation.

 Thus, man was created, not as a child, so that he cannot be understood with reference either to a primitive past or to his childhood, but in terms of mature responsibility and work.
 Man realizes himself in terms of work under God, and hence the radical destructiveness to man of meaningless or frustrating work, or of a social order which penalizes the working man in the realization of the fruits of his labors.
 Similarly, man realizes himself as he extends the frontiers of his knowledge and learns more of the nature of things and their utility as well.
 Men find an exaltation in a task well done, and in knowledge gained, because in and through work and knowledge their dominion under God is extended.

-The earth thus was created to be God’s kingdom, and man was created page 343 in God’s image to be God’s vicegerent over that realm under God.
+The earth thus was created to be Gods kingdom, and man was created page 343 in Gods image to be Gods vicegerent over that realm under God.
 The image of God involves knowledge (Col. 3:10), righteousness, and holiness (Eph.
 4:24), and dominion over the earth and its creatures (Gen. 1:28).
 Thus, while Adam was shaped out of dust, or the topsoil, the red earth, he was still ordained to a glorious nature and destiny under God.

 Man was required to know himself first of all in terms of his calling before he was given a help-meet, Eve.
 Thus, not until Adam, for an undefined but apparently extensive length of time, had worked at his calling, cared for the garden and come to know the creatures thereof, was he given a wife.
 We are specifically told that Adam named or classified all the animals, a considerable task, prior to the creation of Eve.
 However general and limited this classification was, it was still an accurate and over-all understanding of animal life.
 The Adam of Eden was thus a hard-working man in a world where the curse of sin had not yet infected man and his work.

 Thus it must be noted that Adam was given Eve, first, not in fulfillment of a natural or merely sexual need, although this was recognized (Gen. 2:20), but, after delay, in fulfillment of his need for a "helpmeet," which is what Eve is called.
-She is thus very clearly a helper to Adam in his life and work as God’s covenant man, called to exercise dominion and subdue the earth.
+She is thus very clearly a helper to Adam in his life and work as Gods covenant man, called to exercise dominion and subdue the earth.

 This means, second, that the role of the woman is to be a helper in a governmental function.
-Man’s calling is in terms of the Kingdom of God, and woman’s creation and calling is no less in terms of it.
-She is a helper to man in the subduing of the earth and in exercising dominion over it in whatever terms necessary to make her husband’s life and work more successful.
+Mans calling is in terms of the Kingdom of God, and womans creation and calling is no less in terms of it.
+She is a helper to man in the subduing of the earth and in exercising dominion over it in whatever terms necessary to make her husbands life and work more successful.
 The implications of this will be discussed later in relationship to woman in marriage.

 Third, God created Eve only after Adam had proven himself responsible by discharging his duties faithfully and well.
 Responsibility is thus clearly a prerequisite to marriage for the man.
-Hence, later, the dowry system required the bridegroom to demonstrate his responsibility by turning over a dowry to the bride as her security, and the children’s security, for the future.
+Hence, later, the dowry system required the bridegroom to demonstrate his responsibility by turning over a dowry to the bride as her security, and the childrens security, for the future.

 Fourth, since man is called to exercise dominion, and marriage and his government of the family is a central aspect of that dominion, the exercise of dominion in work and knowledge precedes the exercise of dominion as husband and father.
 The covenant family is central to the Kingdom of God and hence marriage was at its inception hedged about with safeguards in order to establish the precedent of responsibility.